fybrik/mover/README.md

 ## Manually building the images

 The following notes sketch out how to manually build the images.
-The Spark base image can be build locally with the following command:
+The Spark base image can be built locally with the following command:

 ```docker build -t ghcr.io/the-mesh-for-data/spark-base:2.4.7 -f src/main/docker/spark/Dockerfile src/main/docker/spark```